typestack/routing-controllers/README.md

     createExpressServer().listen(3000); // register controllers routes in our express application
     ```

-    b.
-If you are using koa v2:

-    ```typescript
-    import "reflect-metadata"; // this shim is required import {createKoaServer} from "routing-controllers";
-    import "./UserController";  // we need to "load" our controller. this is required createKoaServer().listen(3000); // register controllers routes in our express application
-    ```

 3. Open in browser `http://localhost:3000/users`.
 You should see `This action returns all users` in your browser.
 If you open
  `http://localhost:3000/users/1` you should see `This action returns user #1` in your browser.